 The Garber Automotive Story

 After a successful career as a farm implement salesman, Guy S. Garber’s reputation caught the attention of Bill Durant, one of the founders of General Motors.
 At Durant’s encouragement, Guy became a representative for Buick at only 23 years old.

 The ever-expanding business relocated to its new home at 206 N. Washington Avenue in Saginaw, where it would remain for the next 45 years.
 Garber Buick successfully served the tri-city area through two world wars and the Great Depression, never wavering in Guy’s original vision of exceptional customer service.

 Following a fire, Garber moved to 315 W. Genesee Avenue, which would serve as its base of operations for almost 40 years.
-The building was eventually gifted to the Mid-Michigan Children’s Museum for $1 in 1999.
+The building was eventually gifted to the Mid-Michigan Children’s Museum in 1999.

 Guy S. Garber, automotive pioneer and founder of Garber Buick Company, passes away at the age of 81.
 He grew Garber Buick from its early years to become a GM model for salesmanship, efficiency, and customer service, a legacy which would continue with his successors.